-When it comes to our survival in the world, we swim or drown together – one flag, one nation.
+When it comes to our survival in the world, we swim or drown together – one flag, one family, one nation.
 It is important to remember this when times are good, as unity will be vital when hardship strikes.

 A nation is considered a country when defined as a physical territory.
 It is however to a far greater degree defined by shared values and culture.
 This is so clearly seen by the generational conflicts that persist when a nation is divided by imposed territorial boundaries.

 The first signs of Maltese nationhood appeared in the early 19th century.
 Before then we were the island fortress of the Knights of St. John.
 The flag itself seems to have originated in the 15th century as the red and white colours granted to Malta by the Aragon King of Sicily.
 As far as I could research, the first patriotic use of the Maltese flag was between 1798 and 1800, when it was flown by the Maltese insurgents against the French knights.

 Our nationhood is young at just over 200 years, an odd 160 years of which spent as an occupied territory under British rule.
 Our independent statehood is even younger, just 53 years old.
 Moreover, for the past 13 years we have been transferring our sovereign powers in big chunks to European institutions, to such a degree that we are now practically governed by foreigners, again.
 We of course have all the trappings of self government but, really, it is all just window dressing.
 This is undeniably factual and it is quite interesting to note how we went full circle in a couple of hundred years.

 So, are we a nation?
 I would very much wish the answer to this question to be a resounding ‘YES’.
 However I do not see much evidence of this, nor do I detect any great feeling of being one nation.